McKownville

 the well is not simple; during large precipitation events the water

-the excess water, these must be nearby, since the response is swift,
+excess water, these must be nearby, since the response is swift,

 within a day or two of the precipitation event.
 Runoff flow ponding